AzaZPPL/assignment-repmet/README.md

-# Temper.works backend coding challenge
+# Rempet.works backend coding challenge

-Welcome to the Temper.works backend coding challenge.
+Welcome to the Rempet.works backend coding challenge.
 This README is intended to;
 1. Explain the challenge :)
 2. Help you get your local setup running and prevents you from having to bootstrap a new project.